neptulon/neptulon/README.md

 Neptulon is a bidirectional RPC framework with middleware support.
 Communication protocol is JSON-RPC over WebSockets which is full-duplex bidirectional.

-Neptulon framework is only ~400 lines of code, which makes it easy to fork, specialize, and maintain for specific purposes, if you need to.
+Neptulon framework is only about 400 lines of code, which makes it easy to fork, specialize, and maintain for specific purposes, if you need to.

 ## Example